Guide To GitOps

 Weaveworks is the creator of Weave GitOps, a continuous delivery product for running and managing apps running in Kubernetes.
 Among its numerous attributes, it has simplified deployment monitoring and management for containers and microservices, and it extends and complements popular orchestrators, allowing developers and DevOps teams to make faster deployments, insightful monitoring, visualization, and networking.

-But more than that, Weave GitOps has its own diverse set of use cases that are sure to solve fundamental challenges you face at your organization:
+But more than that, Weave GitOps has its own diverse set of use cases that are sure to solve fundamental challenges you face at your organization.
+Read more on our blog post 6 Ideas Shaping GitOps Today.

 Additionally, we are an AWS Strategic Partner, helping them accelerate EKS adoption.
 Weaveworks also created Eksctl which today is an indispensable CLI tool for providing managed Kubernetes services for EC2.
 Furthermore, Weaveworks is a key partner with Microsoft Azure where it provides support for Flux in Microsoft GitOps deployments.